linusmimietz/Scriptable-Auto-Update/README.md

   main
 };
 ```
-Copy the content from *main.js* and add your custom values to the `scriptName` and `scriptUrl` variables at the top of the file.
+Copy the content from *main.js* and add your custom values to the `scriptName` & `scriptUrl` variables at the top of the file.
 Then simply paste it into Scriptable.
 The wrapper will automatically load and update your code from the URL.

 ## Example
 Take a look inside the example folder to see an implementation example.